Aýna, Spain

 Aýna ([aˈina]) is a small village and municipality in the southern region of the province of Albacete, in the Spanish autonomous community of Castile-La Mancha.
 It is a popular summer vacation destination due to its pleasant scenery and climate.
 It has a population of over 900 inhabitants, which has declined between 1950 and 2000.
-Aýna is referred to as "Spanish Switzerland" due to its location between two mountain ranges.
+Aýna is referred to as "Manchegan Switzerland" due to its location between two mountain ranges.